 Back in January 2020, a data breach with easyJet airlines meant that 9 million people had their personal and confidential information stolen.
-The breach was not communicated to affected customers for four months, meaning that their was an extensive period of time whereby people were unable to take steps to minimise the damages – leaving them extremely vulnerable to further harm.
+The breach was not communicated to affected customers for four months, meaning that there was an extensive period whereby people were unable to take steps to minimise the damages – leaving them extremely vulnerable to further harm.

-Of those 9 million people affected, 2208 also had their bank details taken.
+Of the 9 million people affected, 2208 also had their bank details taken.
 Personal data stolen includes:

 All advice provided is free of charge and if we take your case on, we always work on a no win-no fee basis.
 That means if your claim following a data breach is not successful, you will not be charged a penny.

 Fletchers Data Claims is a legal service provided by Fletchers Solicitors, a Top 100 UK Law Firm with over 30 years’ experience of fighting for consumer rights.

 The Fletchers Data Claims service is here to represent your interests and help you claim back the compensation you are entitled to, either through an individual claim against the organisation that breached your data or in some cases, through representing you and others as part of a large group action (often called a ‘class action’).